-- Completion of the Wind & Wave Study, May 2020.
-This study is underway and is required for developing the preliminary facility layout. - Completion of field work in Sitka by the consultants for the Intertidal Habitat and Marine Life Surveys, the Wetlands Survey, and the Historical, Architectural, Archaeological, and Cultural Survey, May and June 2020.
+- Completion of preliminary facility layout options to be shared electronically with Pilot Stakeholders for facility amenity input, June 2020. - Completion of field work in Sitka by the consultants for the Intertidal Habitat and Marine Life Surveys, the Wetlands Survey, and the Historical, Architectural, Archaeological, and Cultural Survey, May and June 2020.
 Subject to consultant travel.
-The results of these studies will assist in developing the preliminary facility layout. - Completion of preliminary facility layout alternatives for discussion with Stakeholders, July 2020. - The facility layout stakeholder meeting is now tentatively planned for July 2020.
-This meeting may be held electronically once preliminary facility layout options are ready for discussion and user input. - Permitting: DRAFT NEPA Environmental Assessment (EA) prepared and ready for Public Review: November 2020. - Planning for land acquisition and business plan: October/November 2020. - Public Meeting and/or input on drafts EA, facility layout, and business plan: November 2020 - Prepare and submit AIP grant applications to FAA for next phase Design/Land Acquisition: Fall 2021 (depends on federal funding cycle).
+The results of these studies will assist in finalizing the preliminary facility layout. - The facility layout stakeholders meetings will be scheduled once preliminary facility layout options are ready for discussion and user input, July 2020. - Permitting: DRAFT NEPA Environmental Assessment (EA) prepared and ready for Public Review: November 2020. - Planning for land acquisition and business plan: October/November 2020. - Public Meeting and/or input on drafts EA, facility layout, and business plan: November 2020 - Prepare and submit AIP grant applications to FAA for next phase Design/Land Acquisition: Fall 2021 (depends on federal funding cycle).